 They do not know that they have the virus

-Geneva, aidsindonesia.com (16/7-2014) - A by UNAIDS shows that 19 million of the 35 million people living with HIV globally do not know their HIV-positive status.
+Geneva, aidsindonesia.com (16/7-2014) - A new report by UNAIDS shows that 19 million of the 35 million people living with HIV globally do not know their HIV-positive status.

 “Whether you live or die should not depend on access to an HIV test,” said Michel Sidibé, Executive Director of UNAIDS.
 “Smarter scale-up is needed to close the gap between people who know their HIV status and people who don’t, people who can get services and people who can’t and people who are protected and people who are punished.”

 The UNAIDS Gap report shows that as people find out their HIV-positive status they will seek life-saving treatment.
 In sub-Saharan Africa, almost 90% of people who tested positive for HIV went on to access antiretroviral therapy (ART).
 Research shows that in sub-Saharan Africa, 76% of people on ART have achieved viral suppression, whereby they are unlikely to transmit the virus to their sexual partners.
 New data analysis demonstrates that for every 10% increase in treatment coverage there is a 1% decline in the percentage of new infections among people living with HIV.